frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 Find ways of helping the parish that is according to our spirit.
 Live well your duty as parishioners, for example, giving catechism classes, being involved in finance committees, taking care of flowers on the altar.
 Low key, but effective.
 Having an influence.

 In other areas, we should take care of our appearance.
 Dress well, as Christ did.
-His garment was woven without seam from top to bottom (John 19:23).
+"His garment was woven without seam from top to bottom" (John 19:23).
 He used the methods that any PR person in the 21st century would use.

 In our century, everything to do with presentation and communication is important.
 We do this apostolate at home with our family, with our children, with our relatives.

-Be aware of small local media: a village newsletter, a parish bulletin, a local radio.
+Be aware of small local media: a village newsletter, a parish bulletin, local radio.

-We\'re told in *The Forge*, "The Master has said it all already: if only we, children of light, were to put at least as much effort and obstinacy into doing good as the children of darkness put into their activities!
-Don\'t complain.
+We\'re told in *The Forge*, "The Master has said it all already: if only we, children of light, were to put at least as much effort and obstinacy into doing good as the children of darkness put into their activities! ---Don\'t complain.
 Work instead to drown evil in an abundance of good!"
 (J. Escrivá, *The Forge*, Point 848).

 "God wants his children to be on the offensive," he says.
 "We cannot stay on the defensive.
 Our business is to fight, wherever we may be, as an army in battle array" (J. Escrivá, *Furrow*, Point 790).

-"Loving souls, for God\'s sake, will make us love everyone: understanding, excusing, forgiving all.
+"Loving souls, for God\'s sake, will make us love everyone: understanding, excusing, forgiving all\...
 We should have a love that can cover the multitude of failings contrived by human wretchedness.
 We have to have a wonderful charity, defending the truth, but without hurting anyone" (J. Escrivá, *The Forge*, Point 559).

 There\'s no communication without values being communicated.
 There\'s no value-free social communication.
 The world is molded by ideas.
 We carry our atmosphere with us.
 Knowledge is power.